coreyja/dd-dj-example/README.md

 ### Differences from my `real` code

 0. This demo passes the params to each job manually.
 In real life I save these to a different DB table, and associate that to each job
-0. In this demo we don't 'fan-out' in the jobs and enqueue more than 1 ever, but we do in real life.
+0. In this demo we don't 'fan-out' in the jobs and enqueue more than 1 from a single job, but we do in real life.
 Other code manages knowning when the fan-out is complete to actually send the batch to DD
 0. We are using Postgres and this is SQLite [can't imagine that matters]

 Besides that this is basically a copy-paste of my existing Pre-1.0 code trimmed down to its most minimal form